 - 1 tablespoon gochujang

 - 1/4 cup sesame seeds

 - Garnish: Green onion tops (sliced on a bias)

 Slice the chicken thighs into strips that are 1 to 2 inches wide and several inches long.
 For smaller thighs, just slice them in half lengthwise.

 Combine the other ingredients in a large bowl and mix well.

 Add the chicken strips to the marinade and stir to coat them thoroughly.
 Cover and refrigerate for several hours or overnight.

+Pre heat a grill to medium-high heat for searing.
 Grill the marinated chicken strips for two to three minutes per side, depending on their thickness.

 When fully cooked, remove to a platter and top with the sliced green onion tops.

 - Cover and refrigerate leftovers for up to a week or freeze for up to a month.